Shaban-Eissa/React-Amazon-Clone/README.md

 ## Available Scripts

-to run projct open two terminals one to start app and other to start api :
+to run project open two terminals one to start app and other to start api :

 1- write in first terminal >> npm start ,
 2- write in second terminal >> firebase emulators:start